Supply Chain Management

 Hotline for Risks in the Supply Chain

 Canon has set up a hotline to allow anyone inside or outside the company to anonymously report any concerns about the supply chain.
-This enables whistleblowers to share any specific concerns or information relating to issues such as child labor, forced labor, or other problems in the areas of human rights and occupational health and safety.
+This enables whistleblowers to share any specific concerns or information relating to human rights or other responsible business practices, such as instances of child labor or forced labor.
 This process is detailed in the Canon Supplier Code of Conduct and publicized.

 Addressing the Issue of Responsible Minerals Sourcing